BUSINESS INSURANCE AND WILDFIRE

 WILDFIRES ARE NOT “NATURAL DISASTERS”

 As business owners, we always seek to find the cause of the problem and remedy it.
-In the case of California wildfires, one clear culprit emerges repeatedly, the power utilities.
+In the case of California wildfires, one clear culprit emerges repeatedly — power utilities causing wildfires.

 While dry conditions and high winds can cause a wildfire to grow exponentially, the cause of the fire is the spark that started everything.
 If it was a camper with an out-of-control campfire or a careless welder who sparked the grass, that person would be held accountable.

-Attorneys, like the Singleton Schreiber McKenzie & Scott, work to keep these powerful and wealthy utilities accountable by seeking damages in court for those affected by the fires.
+Attorneys, like the Singleton Schreiber McKenzie & Scott, work to keep these powerful and wealthy utilities accountable by seeking damages in court for wildfire victims.
 Naturally, the investor-owned utilities (IOUs) fight these claims and, in fact, are seeking to have legislation put in place to protect them from lawsuits and potential bankruptcy.

 Of course, the most important thing is to get to safety and begin to put your life back together.

-Then call a law firm, like the Singleton Schreiber McKenzie & Scott, to join a legal action that will hold the utility accountable and get some compensation for the loss of everything you built.
+Then call a law firm, like the Singleton Schreiber McKenzie & Scott, to join a legal action that will hold the utility accountable for the fire and get some compensation for the loss of everything you built.

 Business losses will be in the billions from the 2018 fire season, compounding the damage done in previous years.
 It is possible for business owners to recoup some of their losses from the people whose neglect started the fires in the first place.